Assyrian people

-After the emergence of the Islamic State and the taking over of much of the Assyrian homeland by the terror group, another major wave of Assyrian displacement took place.
 The Islamic State was driven out from the Assyrian villages in the Khabour River Valley and the areas surrounding the city of Al-Hasakah in Syria by 2015, and from the Nineveh Plains in Iraq by 2017.
 In 2014, the Nineveh Plain Protection Units was formed and many Assyrians joined the force to defend themselves.
 The organization later became part of Iraqi Armed forces and played a key role in liberating areas previously held by the Islamic State during the War in Iraq.
 In northern Syria, Assyrian groups have been taking part both politically and militarily in the Kurdish-dominated but multiethnic Syrian Democratic Forces (see Khabour Guards and Sutoro) and Autonomous Administration of North and East Syria.